zahinafsar/create-react-nav/README.md

 ## Limitation of `create-react-nav`

-1. It doesn't support subnavigation.
+1. It doesn't have subnavigation system.
 2. It doesn't have NEXT.JS support.
+3. It doesn't have Gatsby support.

 [example:](https://zahin.netlify.app/)